 All commands, addresses and data are shifted in and out of the device, beginning with the most significant bit on the first rising edge of SCLK after CS# is driven low.
-Then, the one-byte command code must be shifted in to the device, with most significant bit first on SI, and each bit is latched on the rising edges of SCLK.
+Then, the one-byte command code must be shifted in to the device, with most significant bit first on SI, and each bit being latched on the rising edges of SCLK.

 See Table2, every command sequence starts with a one-byte command code.
 Depending on the command, this might be followed by address bytes, or by data bytes, or by both or none.
 CS# must be driven high after the last bit of the command sequence has been completed.
 For the command of Read, Fast Read, Read Status Register or Release from Deep Power-Down, and Read Device ID, the shifted-in command sequence is followed by a data-out sequence.
-CS# can be driven high after any bit of the data-out sequence is being shifted out.
+All read instruction can be completed after any bit of the data-out sequence is being shifted out, and then CS# must be driven high to return to deselected status.